 Despite various ceasefires and political resolutions, conflict was never far from the surface in the Middle-Eastern arena.
 The Six-Day War of 1967, a reaction to Egypt’s President Nasser’s threat to ‘destroy Israel,’ saw Israel launch pre-emptive strikes, destroying the air forces of Egypt, Jordan and Syria.
 The war was fierce and brief, Israel capturing the neighbouring territories of the Sinai Peninsula, Gaza Strip, Golan Heights, the West Bank of the Jordan River and East Jerusalem.
 The ramifications of these manoeuvres have fuelled further controversy and conflict to this day.

-While the outcome of these territorial shifts bore significant fruit for the Israelis, gaining access to religious sites and the oil of the Sinai Desert, the outcome for the dispossessed Palestinians was less favourable.
-Subsequently, Israel and its Arab neighbours have existed in states of low-level war, flare-ups, uneasy periods of peace and always international controversy.
+The outcome of these territorial shifts bore significant fruit for the Israelis, gaining access to religious sites and the oil of the Sinai Desert.
+For the dispossessed Arabs things were less favourable.
+Subsequently, Israel and most of its neighbours have existed in, for the most part, an uneasy relationship and always international controversy.

-Today Israel’s continued ‘occupation’ of the assets gained in the Six-Day War is a huge bone of political contention and repeated international attempts at peace agreements and reconciliation between neighbours have yielded little significant progress.
-While treaties now exist with Egypt and Jordan, Israel remains the epicentre of the clash between Arab and Israeli nationalistic interests, with the ongoing Israeli-Palestinian conflict erupting from time-to-time in border areas and the occupied territories.
+Today Israel’s unwillingness to relinquish most of the territory gained in the Six-Days War is a huge bone of political contention and repeated international attempts at peace agreements and reconciliation between neighbours have yielded little significant progress.
+While treaties now exist with Egypt, Jordan and some other Arab states, Israel remains the epicentre of the clash between Arab and Jewish nationalistic interests, with the ongoing Israeli-Palestinian conflict erupting from time-to-time in contested areas.

 More present to the visitor of today are links to the ancient past and Biblical times.
 There is a deep sense of this history in the Holy Land and it is never far from the mind.